MichaelZarkov/8-Puzzle_Game/docs/docs.md

 #### `train() -> None`

-- Trains the Q-table with the parameters given in the constructor.
+- Trains the Q-table with the parameters given to the constructor.

 #### `test() -> list, number`

 - Goes through all solvable board states and test the Q-table.
 - Returns the board which took the most steps to solve and the number of steps it took.
+Does not check beyond 200 steps.

 ## *train.py*

 A script to run the Q-algorithm.
-Saves the resulting state-action map to `q_tables\\table_1.pkl`.
+Saves the resulting state-action map to *q_tables\table_1.pkl*.